-AWID’s Tribute is an art exhibition honouring featuring feminists, women’s rights and social justice activists from around the world who are no longer with us.
+AWID’s Tribute is an art exhibition honouring feminists, women’s rights and social justice activists from around the world who are no longer with us.

 In 2020, we are taking a turn

 This year’s tribute tells stories and shares narratives about those who co-created feminist realities, have offered visions of alternatives to systems and actors that oppress us, and have proposed new ways of organising, mobilising, fighting, working, living, and learning.

 49 new portraits of feminists and Women Human Rights Defenders (WHRDs) are added to the gallery.
 While many of those we honour have passed away due to old age or illness, too many have been killed as a result of their work and who they are.

 This increasing violence (by states, corporations, organized crime, unknown gunmen...) is not only aimed at individual activists but at our joint work and feminist realities.

 The stories of activists we honour keep their legacy alive and carry their inspiration forward into our movements’ future work.

 The portraits of the 2020 edition are designed by award winning illustrator and animator, Louisa Bertman.